mun1bxD/php-MySQL/README.md

-Here's a template for your README file that covers the key aspects of your PHP-MySQL repository.
-You can modify and expand it according to your specific project details:

----

 # PHP-MySQL Repository

 Welcome to the **PHP-MySQL** repository!
 This repository contains essential resources and projects for working with PHP and MySQL, including a comprehensive MySQL cheat sheet and a CRUD application project.